‘Major’ knock-on impact to some Irish flights after UK air traffic control fault

 “Passengers due to travel today are advised to check the status of their flight with their respective airline in advance of travelling.”

-Ryanair and Aer Lingus have cancelled a number of flights out of and returning to Dublin Airport on Monday.
+Ryanair and Aer Lingus have cancelled a number of flights out of and returning to the airports on Monday.

 Speaking to RTE Radio One, Mr Chambers said: “There’s traffic flow restrictions have been introduced to maintain safety in the sky and it will have significant impacts on passengers flying in and out of Dublin, and there are multiple slot restrictions.